Moguero/AI-and-painting/README.md

 e. stack image masks (save_all_categorical_masks)

-### Improvements
+### Limits

-- track patches used for training with more detail (save used patches number, save minimized images)
+Of course, the project comes with its limits.
+Here are some non-exhaustive leads to keep improving the pipeline :

 - track data augmentation more closely during training
-- increase number of unet encoder/decoder blocks
+- increase number of UNet encoder/decoder blocks
+- track patches used for training with more detail (save used patches number, save minimized images...)